 When dividing high-value assets, many couples do not consider the inherent tax concerns.
 If one spouse ends up receiving certain assets in the divorce, they may be taxed on the distribution.
 Spousal maintenance and support, benefit plans, and businesses can also impact the taxes one spouse might owe.
-By working with financial advisors and your New Jersey divorce lawyer, you can help reduce your tax liability as much as possible in your divorce.
+By working with financial advisors and your divorce lawyer, you can help reduce your tax liability as much as possible in your divorce.

 Length of the Divorce Process

 Since high-asset divorces are more complicated, and they often take longer than your average divorce.
 Many couples seeking a divorce fail to stop to consider this factor.
 It can take months or more to find and evaluate all assets in a divorce where there are many.
 For this reason, some couples prefer to settle outside of court to reduce the amount of time a divorce will take.
-Even if you decide not to settle out of court, having the right New Jersey divorce attorney and other professionals on your side will help ensure that no matter how long your divorce takes, it was worth it in the end.
+Even if you decide not to settle out of court, having the right divorce attorney and other professionals on your side will help ensure that no matter how long your divorce takes, it was worth it in the end.

 Spousal and Child Support

 In high asset divorces, spousal and child support is usually higher.
 It can be more difficult for a couple to reach an agreement regarding these types of support.
 If left up to the court, it can take longer for orders to be reached since there are likely more factors to consider than in a basic divorce.
 If either spouse earned a degree or was a homemaker at any time during the marriage, these factors will impact spousal support, also known as alimony.